bhattgauravNIT/DSA/Data Structures/Heap/Notes/Notes.md

              Maintain a priority queue having a maxHeap array as
              arr: Array<{ minDist: number, index: number }>;

-             First insert first k elemenst into a priority queue.
+             First insert first k elements into a priority queue.
 So priority queue of k elements is formed.

              Now the heap is maxHeap so it contains the max dist element index pair at the top.
-             Now itearte from k+1 -> last element of the array.
+             Now iterate from k+1 -> last element of the array.
              If the top of the heap is greater than the current dist from arr[i]th element pop from the heap
              and push {arr[i]th element dist, index} pair into the heap.